centrica-engineering/nucleus-docs/docs/components/ns-timeline-event.md

 * Gives a top-level overview of the process

-* It's clear to understand and manages expectations by showing the current situation to the user
+* It's clear to understand and mangages expectations by showing the current situation to the user

 ## Content guidance

-The decoration for the event is dependent on the status of the event.
+The status of the event is controlled by the decoration used.

 ### Pending Event `status="pending"`

-For communicating that the event is waiting for previous event(s) to be completed.
+Communicates that the event has yet to commence.

 ### In progress Event `status="inprogress"`

-For communicating that the event is currently making progress.
+Indicates that progress is currently being made on this step.

 ### Action Required Event `status="actionrequired"`

-For communicating that the event expects customer to carry out an action to make progress.
+This is used when a customer needs to take action in order to proceed with the process.

 ### Warning Event `status="warning"`

-For communicating problems of less severity like foreseeable delay, failure, outage, etc..
+Informs of a problem with low severity such as foreseeable delays or outages etc. The problem is expected to be automatically resolved as the situation changes.

 ### Error Event `status="error"`

-For communicating failure with urgence.
+This is a failure indication.
+Something couldn't be resolved and so has halted the whole process.
+It should be accompanied by a helpful message.

 ### Completed Event `status="completed"`

-For communicating that the event has been successful.
+The event has been successfully completed.

 ### Cancelled Event `status="cancelled"`

-For communicating that the progress of the event has been halted due to error in other event(s) in the timeline sequence.
+If an error event has occurred, all subsequent events have been been cancelled.
+The process will not be completed.

 ## Best practice